sageteamorg/django-sage-painless/docs/usage.rst

 Would you like to generate test for your project(yes/no)?               generates model test and api test for your project in tests directory
 Would you like to add cache queryset support(yes/no)?                   it will cache queryset via redis in your views.py Would you like to dockerize your project(yes/no)?                       creates Dockerfile and docker-compose.yml for your project
+Would you like to generate docs(yes/no)?                                generates README.md and saves in docs/sage_painless/git/
 ======================================================================  ==========================================================================

 If you chose to dockerize project: